 DoorDash has a five-star rating system based on the following determinants:

 -Customer rating: Consumers rate your service on a scale of one to five stars.
 It would be best to have an average rating of 4.2, or your account might be suspended.
-This is subordinate to your demeanor towards the customer and your handling of the package.
+However, this is subordinate to your demeanor towards the customer and your handling of the package.

 -Completion rate: This is the number of deliveries that you have completed.
 DoorDash looks at your most recent 100 in rotation, and you have to have at least a 70% rating if you want to continue on the app.